brygit24/JavaScript-TESTBUILDER/README.md

-#### testbuilder this in an exercise/assigment I completed as a Hack Reactor SSP student.
+#### TESTBUILDER: this in an exercise/assigment I completed as a Hack Reactor SSP student.
 In this exercise, I use JavaScript, Mocha and Chai

 ### foo